devashishchakraborty/html-tables/README.md

 ## HTML Tables
-Learning the concepts of table in html
+Learning the concepts of table in html following TheOdinProject's Curriculum